This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is knee bursitis diagnosed?

-Your caregiver will examine your knee and ask about your injury or activities.
+Your healthcare provider will examine your knee and ask about your injury or activities.
 You may need any of the following:

-- Fluid culture: Caregivers use a needle to drain fluid from your bursa.
-The fluid will be sent to a lab and tested for signs of infection.
+- A sample of fluid from your knee may tested for signs of infection.
 Removal of bursa fluid may also help relieve your symptoms.

 How is knee bursitis treated?

-- Bursectomy: This is surgery to remove your bursa.
+- Surgery may be used to remove your bursa.
 Surgery is only done when other treatments do not work.

 How can I manage my symptoms?

-- Ice: Ice helps decrease swelling and pain.
+- Apply ice to help decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your knee for 15 to 20 minutes, 3 to 4 times each day, as directed.

-- Heat: Heat helps decrease pain and stiffness.
+- Apply heat to help decrease pain and stiffness.
 Apply heat on the area for 15 to 20 minutes, 3 to 4 times each day, as directed.

-- Compression: Caregivers may wrap your knee with tape or an elastic bandage to decrease swelling.
+- Apply compression to decrease swelling.
+Healthcare providers may wrap your knee with tape or an elastic bandage to decrease swelling.
 Loosen the elastic bandage if you start to lose feeling in your toes.

-- Elevation: Raise your knee above the level of your heart as often as you can.
+- Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
-Prop your knee on pillows or blankets to keep it elevated comfortably.
+Prop your lower leg on pillows or blankets to keep it elevated comfortably.
+Do not put the pillow directly under your knee.

 How can I prevent knee bursitis?

-- Stretch, warm up, and cool down: Always stretch and do warmup and cool-down exercises before and after you exercise.
+- Stretch, warm up, and cool down when you exercise.
 This will help loosen your muscles and decrease stress on your knees.
 Rest between workouts.

 - Your pain and swelling increase.